 During the early morning hours of April 13, 1992, an arsonist set fire to the Monroe County Courthouse.
 Fires were set in four separate locations, with extensive damage to the Probate Court, the Historic Circuit Courtroom, Treasurer's Office and main entrance.
 The restoration and remodeling took some ten months to complete, at a cost of $930,000.00.
 The arsonist has yet to be apprehended, despite the offering of a $25,000.00 reward by the County Board of Commissioners for information leading to the arrest, prosecution and conviction of the person(s) responsible.

 In addition to the County Courthouse, several other buildings have been built or acquired to house County offices.
 The Johnson-Phinney home was purchased with other adjacent property in 1960 and was then known as the Courthouse Annex.
-This historic structure was moved in 1977 from its original location next to the Courthouse to the corner of Second and Cass Streets, where it housed the Monroe County Chamber of Commerce for some time, and is now owned by the City of Monroe.
+This historic structure was moved in 1977 from its original location next to the Courthouse to the corner of Second and Cass Streets, where it housed the Monroe County Chamber of Commerce for some time.
 The Stoner-Kemmerling Building, across from the Courthouse, was purchased in 1970, and extensive remodeling of that facility began in late 1988 and was completed in 1989.

 The population of the County has grown from 1,340 in 1810 to 154,814 in 2005, based upon estimates of the Southeast Michigan Council of Governments.

 We trace the beginnings of the Michigan local government system to the adoption of the Northwest Ordinance in 1785 and 1787, the Continental Congress' charter for the settling and governing of the lands west of Pennsylvania to the Mississippi River and north of the Ohio River.
 The Northwest Ordinance provided for the temporary rule of these lands by the national government until states were organized in the territory.